togethercomputer/examples/training-hpc-x/README.md

 # Training with Infiniband (IB)

-This example will walk through a sample of fine-tuning Llama-2-7b with an Infiniband multi-node slurm configuration on your Together Forge cluster.
+This example will walk through a sample of fine-tuning Llama-2-7b with an Infiniband multi-node slurm configuration on your Together GPU cluster.
 In our case we will use HuggingFace Accelerate with Fully Sharded Data Parallelism and Flash Attention V2.

 ## Setting Up the Container